 Trust doesn't build at the same speed for every approach.

-Orange Sky: Fastest to trust, fastest to lose trust.
+Natural Orange Skies: Fastest to trust, fastest to lose trust.
 They'll give you early credit if you move.
 They'll pull it just as fast if you stall.

-Blue Ocean: Slow to trust, slow to lose trust.
+Natural Blue Oceans: Slow to trust, slow to lose trust.
 They're reading your character over weeks.
 Once they trust you, they're loyal.
 If you break it, the damage lasts.

-Gold Mine: Moderate pace.
+Natural Gold Mines: Moderate pace.
 They're building a case for or against you.
 Every interaction adds evidence.
 Consistency matters more than any single moment.

-Green Planet: Variable pace.
+Natural Green Planets: Variable pace.
 They'll trust you early if your vision is compelling.
 They'll challenge you constantly even after they trust you.
 That's engagement, not resistance.

 Five Trust-Building Actions for the First Month

 1. Ask before you change.
 Ask "What works here that I need to protect?" before changing anything.
-This earns Gold Mine and Blue Ocean trust simultaneously.
+This earns Natural Gold Mine and Natural Blue Ocean trust simultaneously.

 3. Share your thinking, not just your decisions.
 When you make a choice, explain the reasoning.
-This earns Green Planet trust and gives Gold Mine evidence to work with.
+This earns Natural Green Planet trust and gives Natural Gold Mine evidence to work with.

 5. Follow through.
 When you say you'll do something, do it.
 This earns trust across all four approaches because reliability is universal.